drteeth/elixir-es-cqrs/slides.md

 ???

-# Here the events are projected into a SQL table

-* Inserting and updating a SQL table in this example
-* Denormalize data for specific use cases
+# Here is another example

+2 bank acounts are opened, 1 for Lola the dog and 1 for Mattia.
+A Projection would combine these events into the roll-up you see here.

 * Note that here you can infer data such as the status column
+* And that the data is denormalized for a specific use case.

 ---
 class: